Port Authority Bus Terminal: West Side bus depot

-Replacement proposals
+Replacement

 In June 2013, the PANYNJ commissioned an 18-month study that was to consider reconfiguration, expansion, and replacement options for PABT and new bus staging and storage facilities on Manhattan's West Side.
-The $5.5 million contract awarded to Kohn Pedersen Fox and Parsons Brinkerhoff would look into potential public-private financing, including the sale of air rights and cost-sharing with private bus carriers.
+The $5.5 million contract awarded to Kohn Pedersen Fox and Parsons Brinckerhoff would look into potential public-private financing, including the sale of air rights and cost-sharing with private bus carriers.

 In 2016, the PANYNJ invited a number of development teams to propose ideas for replacement of the existing bus terminal.
 Subsequently, in May 2019, the PANYNJ commenced the environmental review process for PABT's replacement.
 The PANYNJ planned to host four public hearings, two each in New York and New Jersey, in July and September 2019.
 Three plans were considered: building a new terminal on the site, building a new terminal elsewhere, or moving intercity buses elsewhere while renovations took place in the existing terminal.
 In anticipation of opportunities that reconstruction of the bus terminal will portend, the Hell's Kitchen South Coalition produced its own plan for the area.

-In January 2021, the Port Authority released plans for reconstructing the terminal on the same site, with expansion of bus layover facilities.
-The PANYNJ hired British architects Foster + Partners and Chicago-based design and engineering firm Epstein Global in August 2022 to design the new terminal.
+In January 2021, the PANYNJ released plans for reconstructing the terminal on the same site, with expansion of bus layover facilities.
+The PANYNJ hired architects Boston-based Foster + Partners and Chicago-based design and engineering firm Epstein Global in August 2022 to design the new terminal, and $65 million was allocated to the project the next year.
+In January 2024, the Federal Transit Administration approved a draft environmental impact report for the replacement terminal.
+The PANYNJ announced revised plans for the terminal the same month, which called for 3.5 acre of parks, a glass atrium, and a main entrance on 41st Street.
+The plans also called for two office buildings of at least 60 stories on 40th and 42nd streets.
+Part of 41st Street from Eighth to Ninth avenues would be closed permanently, and there would be an additional building for bus storage and staging areas, At the time, the new terminal was planned to cost $10 billion; new ramps to the terminal were to be completed by 2028, while the terminal itself was planned to be finished by 2032.

+The New York City Planning Commission approved the terminal-replacement plans in October 2024, and the plan received federal approval that December.
+In January 2025, the United States Department of Transportation disbursed a $1.89 billion grant for the Port Authority Bus Terminal's reconstruction.
+Work began on May 29, 2025, when a groundbreaking ceremony for a temporary terminal on Dyer Avenue between 37th and 39th streets was hosted.